MurkySoup/file-walk/README.md

 $ make
 ```

-You may then copy the results executable to an accessible point inside your execution path.
+You may then copy the compiled executable to an accessible point inside your execution path.

 ## Example use:
 ```